ColinKennedy/rez_developer_packages/rez_sphinx/documentation/source/how_rez_and_sphinx_are_linked.rst

 The Bootstrap Line
 ******************

+In the generated `conf.py`_ file, these lines are added:

 .. code-block:: python

     from rez_sphinx import api
     locals().update(api.bootstrap(locals()))

-It's a bit magical looking but it's actually fairly simple. ``locals()`` is a built-in Python variable containing all variables that you can query or modify at any given time in a Python file.
+It's a bit magical looking but it's actually simple. ``locals()`` is a built-in Python variable containing all variables that you can query or modify at any given time in a Python file.
 It's a standard Python ``dict``. `Sphinx conf.py`_ is Sphinx's main customization file for your documentation.

 What this line is really saying: